ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-b1/datasheet.md

 #### Battery and Solar Panel / 5V Connection

 WisMesh Board ONE can be powered via the USB cable or Li-ion/LiPo battery via the dedicated connectors, as shown below.
-The matching connector for the battery wires is a <a href="https://www.jst-mfg.com/product/detail_e.php?series=199" target="_blank">JST PHR-2 2 mm pitch female</a>.
+The matching connector for the battery wires is a <a href="https://www.jst-mfg.com/product/detail_e.php?series=199" target="_blank">JST PHR-2 2&nbsp;mm pitch female</a>.

 The battery can be recharged as well via a small solar panel or a regulated 5V supply, as shown below.
-The matching connector for the battery wires is a <a href="https://www.jst-mfg.com/product/detail_e.php?series=287" target="_blank">JST ZHR-2 1.5 mm pitch female</a>.
+The matching connector for the battery wires is a <a href="https://www.jst-mfg.com/product/detail_e.php?series=287" target="_blank">JST ZHR-2 1.5&nbsp;mm pitch female</a>.

 :::warning
 - Batteries can cause harm if not handled properly.
-- Only 3.7-4.2 V Rechargeable LiPo batteries are supported.
+- Only 3.7-4.2&nbsp;V Rechargeable LiPo batteries are supported.
 It is highly recommended not to use other types of batteries with the system.
 - If a non-rechargeable battery is used, it must be unplugged before connecting the USB cable to the board's USB port to configure the device.
 Failing to do so could damage the battery or cause a fire.
 - Make sure the battery wires match the polarity on the board.
 Not all batteries have the same wiring.
 :::

 :::warning
-- Only 5 V solar panels are supported.
-Do not use 12 V solar panels.
+- Only 5&nbsp;V solar panels are supported.
+Do not use 12&nbsp;V solar panels.
 It will destroy the charging unit and eventually other electronic parts.
 - The GND pin of the Solar Panel Connector is located on edge of the board.
 Make sure the Solar Panel wires are matching the polarity on the WisMesh Board ONE.
 :::